amanusk/s-tui/README.md

 * Use the arrow keys or 'hjkl' to navigate the side bar
 * Toggle between stressed and regular operation using the radio buttons in 'Modes'.
 * If you wish to alternate stress defaults, you can do it in <Stress options>
-* Select sensors to display in the <Sensors> menu
+* Select graphs to display in the <Graphs> menu
-* Change time between updates using the 'Refresh' field
+* Select summaries to display in the <Summaries> menu
 * Use the <Reset> button to reset graphs and statistics
 * If your system supports it, you can use the UTF-8 button to get a smoother graph
 * Save your current configuration with the <Save Settings> button